 Battery Saver Active

-If Battery Saver Active is displayed on the DIC it is because the voltage is dropping below the recommended level of 11.5 bolts.
+If a Battery Saver Active message is displayed on the DIC, it is because the voltage is dropping below the recommended level of 11.5 volts.

 Your Cadillac will restrict power to certain features, power options and accessories to allow the battery to charge.

 You should turn off any unnecessary accessories such as:

 - Air Conditioning

 If the battery in your Cadillac is discharged significantly and voltage is below 10 volts a message will show on DIC stating BATTERY VOLTS LOW.
 In such cases, you may need to jump start your Cadillac.

 You will need to drive or let your Cadillac idle for at least 30 minutes or longer to charge the battery.
 Another option is to use a 12 Volt Battery Charger to bring your Cadillac battery back to fully charged status.